Ampersand-ASL/amp-server/docs/user.md

 * Find your USB audio device.
 * Select the "Off" option on the drop-down menu.

-# Using Explicit Connection URL
+# Using Explicit Connection URLs

 Normally connections are initiated using a node number.
 DNS is used to convert an ASL node number into a IP address/port number combination.
-In some situations it is desirably to bypass the usual DNS lookup and provide the target address explicitly.
+In some situations it is desirable to bypass the usual DNS lookup and provide the target address explicitly.
 This can be accomplished using a URI syntax like this:

     iax:radio@192.168.8.143:4568/672732,none

-The tokens are as follows:
+The tokens of the URI are as follows:

-    iax:username@ip_address:udp_port/node_number,password
+    iax:username@ip_address:port/number,password

+* iax: - This is a constant
+* username - Per the ASL standard, use "radio" for public nodes or the username provided by the node operator when connecting to a private node.
+* ip_address - The IP address of the target node.
+IPv4 only at the moment.
+* port - The IAX port number of the target node.
+Defaults to 4569.
+* number - The ASL node number of the target node.
+* password - Ignored when connecting to a public node or the password provided by the node operator when connecting to a private node.

 # Using Public Key Authentication